casualuser322/TROSS-distance-counter/README.md

 This repository contains two independent but related components:

 1. A **stereo calibration module** (`StereoCalibrator`) for computing intrinsic and extrinsic camera parameters using a checkerboard calibration target.
-2. A **monocular depth prediction model** (`SimpleDepthNet`) implemented in PyTorch.
+2. A **monocular depth prediction model** (`MonoDepthNet`) implemented in PyTorch.
 The network is trained to predict dense depth maps from single RGB images.

 Both parts can be used separately.
 The stereo calibration is used to generate accurate disparity-to-depth mappings and rectified stereo image pairs, while the neural network attempts to approximate depth from a single view through supervised learning.